bayang/jelu-web/content/pages/configuration.md

 ```

 !!! tip
-    The google plugin, the inventaire.io plugin and the jelu-debug plugin names must be the same as in the config above.
+    The google plugin, the inventaire.io plugin, the databazeknih plugin and the jelu-debug plugin names must be the same as in the config above.

 If not set the default order priority of the calibre plugin is 1000.